Dabiguina94/BioMetrix/README.md

 ## basic example code
 ```

-What is special about using `README.Rmd` instead of just `README.md`?
-You can include R chunks like so:
+You can load this example data:

 ``` r
 set.seed(0)
 matrix <- round(matrix(runif(30, min = 0, max = 100), nrow = 10, ncol = 3), 2)
 ```

-You’ll still need to render `README.Rmd` regularly, to keep `README.md`
-up-to-date.

-You can also embed plots, for example:
+You can also generate boxplots, for example:

     #> No id variables; using all as measure variables

 <img src="man/figures/README-matrix-1.png" width="100%" />

-In that case, don’t forget to commit and push the resulting figure
-files, so they display on GitHub!

 ## Citation